spectrocloud/librarium/content/docs/13-vertex/01-install-using-quick-start-mode.md

 - Added port permissions to inbound rules for security groups to provide Palette connectivity and outbound connections.
 Refer to [Network Ports](/architecture/networking-ports/#self-hostednetworkcommunicationsandports) for a list of required ports that must enabled for inbound or outbound communication.

-??Do users do this in the FIPS-enabled pack when the profile is created.
-If so, this doesn't seem to be a prerequisite.??

 - A new or existing SSH key pair to access the platform installer for any troubleshooting.